Financial Support While You’re on Placement?

 • You must apply for the CPP via InPlace, UniSA's placement system.

-• You’ll receive a notification in InPlace when the application process opens, after 1 July 2025.
+• You’ll receive a notification in InPlace when your placement has been confirmed.

 When will I be paid?